corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-flow.md

 # Writing the flow

 A flow encodes a sequence of steps that a node can perform to achieve a specific ledger update.
-By installing new flows on a node, we allow the node to handle new business processes.
-The flow we define will allow a node to issue an `IOUState` onto the ledger.
+Installing new flows on a node allows the node to handle new business processes.
+The flow that you define will allow a node to issue an `IOUState` onto the ledger.

 ## Flow outline

-The goal of our flow will be to orchestrate an IOU issuance transaction.
+The goal of your flow will be to orchestrate an IOU issuance transaction.
 Transactions in Corda are the atomic units of change that update the ledger.
 Each transaction is a proposal to mark zero or more existing states as historic (the inputs), while creating zero or more new states (the outputs).

 The process of creating and applying this transaction to a ledger will be conducted by the IOU’s lender, and will require the following steps:

 * Building the transaction proposal for the issuance of a new IOU onto a ledger
 * Signing the transaction proposal
 * Recording the transaction and sending it to the IOU’s borrower so that they can record it too

 We also need the borrower to receive the transaction and record it for itself.
 At this stage, we do not require the borrower to approve and sign IOU issuance transactions.
 We will be able to impose this requirement when we look at contracts in the